vaimo/composer-patches/README.md

 Some things to point out on patcher configuration:

+1. The options search, search-dev, file, file-dev, depends and paths can be declared on main level of 'extra' config as well, but users are encouraged to keep every configuration option of the module in under one key that would allow the 'extra' not to be littered with multiple configuration key options.
-1. Sequence dictates everything.
+2. Sequence dictates everything.
 If applier code or operation is not mentioned in sequence configuration, it's not going to be taken into account.
 This means that users can easily override the whole standard configuration.
-2. Multiple alternative commands can be defined for each operation.
+3. Multiple alternative commands can be defined for each operation.
 Operation itself is considered to be success when at least one command call results in a SUCCESS return code
-3. Patch is considered to be applied when all operations can be completed with SUCCESS return code.
+4. Patch is considered to be applied when all operations can be completed with SUCCESS return code.
-4. Exclamation mark in the beginning of an operation will be translated as 'failure is expected'.
+5. Exclamation mark in the beginning of an operation will be translated as 'failure is expected'.
-5. The values of 'level', 'file' and 'cwd' variables are populated by the plugin, rest of the variables get their value from the response of the operations that have already been processed.
+6. The values of 'level', 'file' and 'cwd' variables are populated by the plugin, rest of the variables get their value from the response of the operations that have already been processed.
 This means that 'bin' value will be the result of 'bin' operation.
 Note that if sequence places 'bin' after 'check' or 'patch', then the former will be just removed from the template.
-6. The [[]] will indicate the value is used as-is, {{}} will make the value be shell-escaped.
+7. The [[]] will indicate the value is used as-is, {{}} will make the value be shell-escaped.
-7. The remote patches are downloaded with same configuration as Composer packages, in case some patches are served over HTTPS, developer can change the 'secure-http' key under patcher configuration to false.
+8. The remote patches are downloaded with same configuration as Composer packages, in case some patches are served over HTTPS, developer can change the 'secure-http' key under patcher configuration to false.
 This will NOT affect the configuration of the package downloader (which has similar setting for package downloader).
-8. By default, the patcher will halt when encountering a package that has local changes to avoid developer losing their work by accident. the 'force-reset' flag will force the patcher to continue resetting the package code even when there are changes.
+9. By default, the patcher will halt when encountering a package that has local changes to avoid developer losing their work by accident. the 'force-reset' flag will force the patcher to continue resetting the package code even when there are changes.
-9. The key 'operation-failures' provides developer an opportunity to fail an operation based on custom output assessment (even when the original command returns with an exit code that seems to indicate that the execution was successful).
+10. The key 'operation-failures' provides developer an opportunity to fail an operation based on custom output assessment (even when the original command returns with an exit code that seems to indicate that the execution was successful).
 Operation failures are defined separately for each operation and can be customised in root package configuration;